 Around 50% of babies are male although this percentage will vary daily.
 Over 12 months, both hospitals recorded the days where 60%+ of the babies born were boys.
 The volunteers were asked which hospital they estimated to have had more days where there were 60%+ male babies.
 They could choose between hospital A or B, or say they were roughly the same (within 5% of one another).

-Binomial theory suggests that hospital B, the smaller facility, should have at least three times as many days where 60%+ male babies are born than hospital A because of greater volatility in birth ratios.
-However, only 22% of the group answered correctly.
+One mathematical theory states that hospital B, the smaller facility, should have at least three times more days where 60%+ male babies are born than hospital A because of greater birth ratio volatility.
+However, here is how the group responded:

 The law of small numbers plagues scientific study.
 One study famously showed that playing Mozart to young children and babies could make them smarter.
 As a result, an entire industry of CDs, books, and videos sprang up.
 However, the study only looked at 36 college students!
 A 2007 review suggested that the so-called “Mozart Effect” was non-existent.